vsch/SmartData/README.md

 SmartData Library
 =================

 A collection of smart data elements in Kotlin that are usable in java programs.
+This is a very early version in constant development.
+I am using it to implement Markdown formatting in my idea-multimarkdown plugin and make changes as the need arises.

 The library consists of several inter-operating smart data classes: